There comes a time when a terrarium builder gets to grips with basic terrarium design and execution and needs just a little… more.

 Terrariums are living art, and they’re limited only by your creativity.

 In material-led themes, you let the natural character of the materials you have dictate the theme.
-So, if you buy some Japanese seiryu stone for your hardscape, you might let that guide you towards an Iwagumi style terrarium, or maybe a nice zen garden.
+So, if you buy some Seiryu stone for your hardscape, you might let that guide you towards a Japanese terrarium theme.